Virgin Islands Air National Guard: History

 The Virgin Islands Air National Guard was founded on the island of St. Croix in February 1980, as the 285th Combat Communications Flight, a subordinate unit of the 226th Combat Communications Group.
 The original authorized strength was one officer and 21 enlisted members.
 Original federal recognition came in May 1980 and is the official beginning of the Virgin Islands Air National Guard.
 The 285th grew quickly both in size and capability.
 Within 10 years of inception the unit had won the Air Force Outstanding Unit Award twice and was later awarded the award a third time.
-St Croix Air National Guard Station was opened in 1986 as the very first National Guard–owned facility in the Virgin Islands.
+St Croix Air National Guard Station was opened in 1986 as the first National Guard–owned facility in the Virgin Islands.

 When Hurricane Hugo devastated St. Croix in 1989, the 285th's facility became the heart of the recovery effort, and the 285th provided the first official communications off the island to the rest of the U.S.